 OTHER DRIVER GAVE FALSE INFORMATION AFTER CAR CRASH

-We also recently had two, kind of funny, incidents where the driver who caused the accident tried to flee after the crash, but didn’t get away with it.
-In one case, our client was rear-ended, but after the other driver drove away, our client discovered that the other driver’s front license plate fell off in the accident.
+Our car crash attorneys recently had two, kind of funny, incidents where the driver who caused the accident tried to flee after the crash, but didn’t get away with it.
+In one case, our client was rear-ended, but after the other driver drove away.
+However, our client discovered that the other driver’s front license plate fell off in the accident.
 That was an easy one for the police to follow up on.
 They tracked the driver down and showed him his missing license plate.
 (No apology from the runaway driver to our client, of course.)

-If you are injured in a MN car accident, call us and speak with an attorney for a free consultation.
+If you are injured in a MN car accident, call us and speak with an experienced lawyer for a free consultation.
 We will answer your questions and make sure your rights are protected.
 Even if the other driver gave you false information or was uninsured, we may be able to help you with No-Fault coverage for your medical bills and other compensation through your uninsured motorist coverage.